LoyaltyGM/contracts/loyalty_gm/docs/loyalty_token.md

 ## Function `claim_xp`

+Claim the XP earned by the given token.
+The token's level and XP to next level are updated accordingly.
+Aborts if the token has no XP to claim.

 <pre><code><b>public</b> entry <b>fun</b> <a href="loyalty_token.md#0x0_loyalty_token_claim_xp">claim_xp</a>(ls: &<b>mut</b> <a href="loyalty_system.md#0x0_loyalty_system_LoyaltySystem">loyalty_system::LoyaltySystem</a>, token: &<b>mut</b> <a href="loyalty_token.md#0x0_loyalty_token_LoyaltyToken">loyalty_token::LoyaltyToken</a>, ctx: &<b>mut</b> <a href="_TxContext">tx_context::TxContext</a>)
 </code></pre>